3DStreet/3dstreet-docs/blog/2025-09-20-more-in-pro-enhanced-ai-generation-and-ar-capabilities.md

 ## 100 AI Generation Tokens Every Month

-Every Pro subscriber now receives 100 AI generation tokens monthly to create stunning, photorealistic renderings of their street designs.
+Every Pro subscriber now receives 100 AI generation tokens monthly to create photorealistic renderings of their street designs.
 These tokens unlock our powerful AI rendering pipeline that transforms your 3D scenes into compelling visualizations.

 With AI generation, you can:
 * Create photorealistic images for presentations and stakeholder meetings